4MaxR/chapel-www/src/content/download.md

    - For Debian based distributions (Debian, Ubuntu, etc), use: `apt install ./<chapel package name>`

 Caveats:
+- For the optimal performance when using Chapel's BigInteger support, users should build Chapel from source, [manually](#source) or using [Spack](#spack).
 - The bundled GASNet multi-locale configurations will not take advantage of high-performance networks.
 Users wanting that configuration should build Chapel from source, [manually](#source) or using [Spack](#spack).
 - The bundled libfabric multi-locale configuration is experimental and may not work with all providers.
 It is known to work with the tcp and efa providers.
 """
 +++